tatakassab/Assembly-Project-1/report.md

 4. **Error Handling:**
    - Decision: Implement error-checking mechanisms for invalid instructions, memory access violations, or other exceptional conditions.
    - Reasoning: Robust error handling improves the simulator's reliability and aids in debugging.
+5. **Bonus Features**
+   - We Chose to implement RV32IM and output the results in decimal, binary, and hexadecimal as our bonuses.

 ### Assumptions: